What is Natural Gas?

 How many CNG stations are there in Tennessee?
-As of fall 2016, there were 12 public CNG stations in Tennessee with numerous other fleets using CNG but with private refueling equipment, and another public CNG station expected to open this year.
+As of spring 2019, there were 13 public CNG stations in Tennessee open with numerous other fleets using CNG but with private refueling equipment, and another public CNG station expected to open this year.
 KUB in Knoxville is the most recent station to open and is Knoxville’s first public CNG station (and is just off of I-640 on 3rd Creek Road)!

 Natural gas, a domestically produced gaseous fuel, is readily available through our country’s utility infrastructure.
 Whether produced via conventional or renewable methods, this clean-burning alternative fuel must be compressed or liquefied for use in vehicles.

 The United States has a widespread natural gas pipeline system, which quickly and economically distributes natural gas across the lower 48 states.
 Gas is distributed using 300,000 miles of transmission pipelines (see map below), while an additional 1.9 million miles of distribution pipes transport gas within utility service areas.

 CNG is produced by compressing natural gas to less than 1% of its volume at standard atmospheric pressure.
 To provide adequate driving range, CNG is stored onboard a vehicle in a compressed gaseous state within cylinders at a pressure of 3,000 to 3,600 pounds per square inch.